bsebhat/bsebhat.github.io/content/labs/07-security-incident/02-investigate-incident.md

 On the `soc-analyst` machine, I log into the `splunk` web interface, using the "soc-analyst" user account.
 With this "user" role, they can search for events and save searches.

 ## Message From sysadmin to soc-analyst
-The `sysadmin` got an email from `juicefan` about their account getting hacked.
-Someone put a $3000 bike in `juicefan`'s basket.
+The `sysadmin` got an email from `customer` about their account getting hacked.
+Someone put a $3000 bike in `customer`'s basket.
 Now, `sysadmin` would like `soc-analyst` to investigate what happened:
 ```
 From: sysadmin
 To: soc-analyst

 We've got a user with the email:
-juicefan@example.com
+customer@example.com

 They had the $3000 bike
 added to their basket